 9.6.1.1 Purpose.
 The general purpose of the Brown’s Hill Overlay District (BHOD) is to encourage planned and orderly development of land within its boundaries.
-The area is designated for special land use with consideration given to environmental, access, and fiscal concerns.
+The area is designated for special land use with consideration given to environmental and fiscal concerns.
 The BHOD utilizes a variety of planning tools, including “as of right” development, site plan review, and two special permitting options, that will ensure careful control of future development for the benefit of the Town of Hamilton and the community at large.
 The specific purposes of the BHOD are to:

 1. Support land uses and activities that will promote economic development and allow for the phased development of new uses and activities that reflect traditional campus spatial layouts and/or New England building, street, and open space patterns;

-2. Retain the Heritage Landscapes, and encourage the retention of historic buildings (e.g., the Retreat House and Pilgrim Hall) through their reuse;
+[Note to Draft: Preservation to be addressed in Development Agreement]

-3. Embrace open space, respect the natural environment, and maintain clear development edges with buffers or separation between areas of dissimilar character at the perimeter of the site and within the site itself;
+2. Embrace open space, respect the natural environment, and maintain clear development edges with buffers or separation between areas of dissimilar character at the perimeter of the BHOD and within the site itself;

-4. Utilize established principles, such as clustered housing, and provide a mix of housing types (e.g., cottages, townhouses, multi-family) and ownership choices (e.g., apartments, condominiums) for different needs, desires, and incomes;
+3. Utilize established principles, such as clustered housing, and provide a mix of housing types (e.g., cottages, townhouses, multi-family) and ownership choices (e.g., apartments, condominiums) for different needs, desires, and incomes;

+[Note to Draft: Access to be addressed in Development Agreement]

-5. Provide a contiguous network of trails and walkways separate from streets as a central greenway open to the public as civic space, balancing needs of drivers and pedestrian, using landscaping to create a walkable and inviting site for visitors and residents;
+4. Utilize landscaping to create a walkable and inviting site for residents, occupants, and invitees;

-6. Encourage the use of Illustrative Plans developed by the Planning Board by providing an incentive in the form of an optional abbreviated Special Permit process (denominated SP1 in Table 2 and as set forth in Table 3B) that presumptively satisfies the BHOD Special Design Process set forth in §9.6.4.5 and six of the ten Planning Board Findings for a Special Permit set forth in §9.6.7.5, specifically those findings numbered 1, 2, 5, 7, 8, and 9; and
+5. Encourage the use of Illustrative Plans developed by the Planning Board by providing an incentive in the form of an optional abbreviated Special Permit process that presumptively satisfies the BHOD Special Design Process set forth in §9.6.4.5 and six of the ten Planning Board Findings for a Special Permit set forth in §9.6.7.5, specifically those findings numbered 1, 2, 5, 7, 8, and 9; and

-7. Balance fiscal, social, and environmental benefits to the Town to create a resilient and sustainable development that will be integrated into the preexisting surrounding neighborhood.
+6. Balance fiscal, social, and environmental benefits to the Town to create a development that will be integrated into the preexisting surrounding neighborhood.

 9.6.1.2 Interpretation of the BHOD Bylaw.
 If a provision of BHOD allows the Planning Board to exercise discretion in the application of a specific standard or requirement, but does not identify specific criteria for a decision, the following criteria shall be used in exercising discretion: